 In this Photoshop tutorial, we’re going to use Image Stacks to remove people walking through a scene.
-This is a great technique that does require some planning and the use of multiple photos, but the results are amazing!
+This technique does require some planning and the use of multiple photos, but the results are amazing!

 The Image Stack Mode method is perfect for removing people from crowded places or unwanted objects that are moving through a scene.
 The Image Stack Mode will take a statistical average of the content found in all the photos.
 It will keep identical areas and remove everything that changes between the different shots.